-Additional race information can be found at http://runtucson.net.
+Additional event information can be found at http://runtucson.net.

-Online Registration is now open for the 2020 Grand Canyon Trail half Marathon!
-Join us on Saturday November 7th for the Second Annual Grand Canyon Trail Half Marathon in the beautiful Kaibab National Forest, just south of the South Rim of the Grand Canyon.
-Souvenir race medallion, beautiful long-sleeve shirt, race goodies, and more to commemorate your iconic journey through the trails near the South Rim.
+We've opened registration for the 2021 race, so please join us at the 3rd Annual Grand Canyon Trail Half Marathon and 5k on Saturday November 6th.
+The event takes place in the beautiful Kaibab National Forest, just south of the South Rim of the Grand Canyon.
 Walk or run a half-marathon, 5k, or the family mile -- then visit the America's greatest attraction, the Grand Canyon.